xou/jsonenc.hpp/README.md

 jsonenc.hpp
 ===========

-A minimal JSON encoder for STL types.
+A minimal JSON header-only encoder for STL types.
 Currently supports maps, vectors, pairs and any nested variation of those.
 For example, a `map<int, vector<string>>` X; can be used direclty with the stream operator `jsonstream << X;`